robtimus/ip-validation/README.md

 ## Bean Validation API support

+Version 2.x of this library has been written for [Jakarta Bean Validation 3.0](https://beanvalidation.org/3.0/), as part of Jakarta EE 9.

-This library has been written for [Jakarta Bean Validation 2.0](https://beanvalidation.org/2.0/), as part of Jakarta EE 8.
+Version 1.x of this library has been written for [Jakarta Bean Validation 2.0](https://beanvalidation.org/2.0/), as part of Jakarta EE 8.
 However, it should also work with Bean Valdation 2.0 (non-Jakarta) and [Bean Validation 1.1](https://beanvalidation.org/1.1/).
-The [jakarta.validation:jakarta.validation-api](https://search.maven.org/search?q=g:jakarta.validation%20AND%20a:jakarta.validation-api) dependency is a provided dependency, allowing you to provide your own version without any conflicts.

-Note that this library does **not** support Bean Validation as part of Jakarta EE 9, as that uses a different package prefix (`jakarta` instead of `javax`).
-This means that versions 3.0.0 and up of the [jakarta.validation:jakarta.validation-api](https://search.maven.org/search?q=g:jakarta.validation%20AND%20a:jakarta.validation-api) dependency are not supported.